quiet branches labs

 no external dependencies. if you hold the context, you can ship it. design and engineer in parallel.

-gate: internal review only
+clearance: internal review only

 zone 2

-technical or contractual blocker in play. design the full surface now. named reviewer clears before staging. re-evaluate for PDVF if the blocker is open past 14 days.
+technical or contractual blocker in play. design the full surface now. named reviewer clears before staging. re-evaluate for PDVF if the blocker is open past 14 days. the dependency blocks engineering, not learning. keep running discovery while you wait.

-gate: named reviewer sign-off
+clearance: named reviewer sign-off

 zone 3